 Table of Contents

 Pursuing a career in film music requires careful consideration.
 Being freelance alone is tricky, the chances of making a living in music are few, and the opportunities to do so as a film, TV, or game composer are even fewer.
-In this article, we will take a look at Mark Slater’s career path, examine some of the essential skills, and consider some of the challenges of this career path and future threats to the industry.
+In this article I will take a look at my own career path, examine some of the essential skills, the mistakes I think I made, and consider some of the challenges of this career path and future threats to the industry.

 Mark Slater: An Unexpected Career